WaveBlocks/WaveBlocksND/_sources/manual/ch5_extending_waveblocks.txt

    quadratic["defaults"] = {"sigma":"1/2"}
    quadratic["number_levels"] = 1

 We see that this is nothing else than a `Python` ``dict`` (here assigned to the variable ``quadratic``).
-This dict must have a key ``potential`` and the corresponding value is the analytic potential formula.
-This formula must contain the variable ``x`` which is the position space variable.
+This dict must have a key ``variables`` whose value is just a list of the position space variables, in this case just ``x``.
+Next, there must be a key ``potential`` and the corresponding value is the symbolic expression of the potential formula.
+This formula must be a function of the position space variables listed.
 It may optionally have an arbitrary number of parameters, here for example the ``sigma`` variable.
 The dict may have a further key called ``defaults`` whose value is another dict containing default values for the parameters.
 These values are used if you do not specify a value for a parameter in the simulation configuration file.
 You may omit the defaults here, then you always have to provide a value in the simulation configuration.
 Values given in the simulation configuration always precede default values.
+One can specify the number energy levels with the ``number_levels`` key.

 The analytic potential formula is given as a string.
 This string is parsed by the ``sympify`` function of ``Sympy``.
-You can use many of the usual mathematical operations and functions, for example (fractional) powers (``**``), roots (``sqrt()``), trigonometric and hyperbolic functions and their inverse functions (but remember, it is called ``atan`` and not ``arctan``) and also some constants like ``pi``.
+You can use many of the usual mathematical operations and functions, for example (fractional) powers (``**``), roots (``sqrt``), trigonometric and hyperbolic functions and their inverse functions (but remember, it is called ``atan`` and not ``arctan``) and also some constants like ``pi``.
 Please refer to the ``Sympy`` manual for a more thorough description of [sympify]_.
 The most important point is to make sure that the formula finally yields a scalar expression in the position variable(s).

-This is an example of a quadratic potential well in two dimensions, using the variables ``x`` and ``y``:
+This is an example of a quadratic elliptic potential well in two dimensions, using the variables ``x`` and ``y``:

 ::